tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 On the Plots Functions section comment to students on the following:

-* It's important to include any DataFrame transformation or manipulation code required along with the plotting code.
+* It is important to include any DataFrame transformation or manipulation code required along with the plotting code.

 * Each function should return a Panel pane object that will be used to build the dashboard.

 * Any `.show()` methods should be removed from the code.

-* The final dashboard could be like the one shown bellow.
+* The final dashboard could be like the one shown below.

   ![Sample dashboard](Images/sentiment_analysis_dashboard.gif)